open-mmlab/mmtracking/configs/mot/deepsort/README.md

 ## Results and models on MOT17

 We implement SORT and DeepSORT with independent detector and ReID models.
 To train a model by yourself, you need to train a detector following [here](../../det/) and also train a ReID model.
-The configs in this folder are basiclly for inference.
+The configs in this folder are basically for inference.

 Currently we do not support training ReID models.
 We directly use the ReID model from [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw).
 These missed features will be supported in the future.